 Current policy limits eligibility to hangars and fueling facilities as revenue-producing facilities.
 The intent of the statute is to support the construction of “new” facilities which “add additional revenue producing capability” for the facility; however, the FAA will review acquisition of existing facilities on a case-by-case basis.
-Improvements to exisiting facilities requires approval from FAA headquarters.
+Improvements to existing facilities requires approval from FAA headquarters.
 Replacement of facilities is only allowed if there is a demonstrated need and the replacement increases capacity.

 Airside Development Needs

 The law requires that the FAA must determine if the sponsor has made adequate provision for funding the airport’s airside needs before a grant can be issued for the construction of an allowable revenue-producing facility.
-To facilitiate this determination, the sponsor must:
+To facilitate this determination, the sponsor must:

 - Provide documentation outlining the airport’s airside development needs and a financial plan for addressing those needs.

 - Demonstrate that the airport meets safety critical standards for Runway Protection Zone (RPZ) and Runway Safety Areas (RSA).
 This is a prerequisite condition for consideration for funding a revenue producing development project.

 - Have clear approaches and the published approach and airfield category must match the current approved Airport Layout Plan (ALP).

 As an example, a low Pavement Condition Index (PCI) rating (or a “Fair” 5010 runway condition) would indicate a need to invest in the airport’s runways before funding a revenue-producing facility.
 The financial plan can include AIP funding.
 However, keep in mind that the FAA must fund the highest priority work with non-primary entitlement funds and revenue-producing facilities can only be funded with nonprimary entitlement.